DanFessler/Basic.js/README.md

 Basic.js is a transitional language for beginners before learning JavaScript.
 It keeps the friendly syntax of BASIC while introducing JavaScript-like concepts such as functions, and object literals.

 The core language is small and platform agnostic.
-As such, there are very few keywords to learn, instead, it relies on external JavaScript libraries for things i/o and graphics.
+As such, there are very few keywords to learn, instead, it relies on external JavaScript libraries for things such as i/o and graphics.

 ### To Do: